 Ahhh the sweet nectar that is coffee.
-We're learning more about the benefits of coffee drinking all the time, it makes an awesome pre-workout drink and most of us are slowly succumbing to the temptation of caffeinated drinks be it first thing in the morning or to stave off the mid-afternoon slump.
+We're learning more about the benefits of coffee drinking all the time, caffeine is an awesome pre-workout drink and most of us are slowly succumbing to the temptation of caffeinated drinks be it first thing in the morning or to stave off the mid-afternoon slump.

 But could caffeine be cutting your gains and limiting your performance?
 Should you use caffeine as a pre-workout?